The Complete Guide to Surfing Sanur

 While Sanur offers a range of breaks for all abilities, an understanding of the nuances of winds, tides, swells, and seasonal variations is required to surf the area safely.

-Surfers should be cautious of strong currents from the Lombok Strait, characterized by deep channels and occasional shark presence.
+Surfers should be cautious of strong currents from the Lombok Strait, characterised by deep channels and occasional shark presence.
 Additionally, Sanur Reef is known for its strong localism, requiring respect and awareness from visiting surfers.

 When is the best time to surf Sanur?